History of the LGBTQ community in Seattle: Pride Week

-In 1995, A new transgender rights organization called The T People created the first Transgender Pride party and demonstration in Seattle.
+In 1995, a new transgender rights organization called The T People created the first Transgender Pride party and demonstration in Seattle.
 Slogan: "MAXIMUM FUN & MAXIMUM FREEDOM for people of all genders or no gender at all."
 Individual volunteers secured permits, assembled local Trans political speakers and performers of music, poetry, and standup comedy.
 The MC, wearing a black fishnet bare midriff top and leather motorcycle jacket ripped the current edition of alternative newspaper The Stranger in half, deriding the cover story which provocatively asked if the Queer identity had, with social improvement, become obsolete.
 The gathering of about 200 people took place on a rainy June day across the street from Seattle Central Community College on Broadway, atop the Capitol Hill neighborhood.
 This event distinguished itself with an explicit anti-capitalist, anti-imperialist, and eco-feminist political call to action.
 An accompanying essay titled "Shades of Gray & Sunlight" ran in the official Pride guide.

-Since 2011, Seattle Gay Pride Parade and Festival has drawn more than 350,000 people annually.
+In 1984, around 1,000 people paraded down Broadway, with an estimated 10,000 people listening to speakers at the Volunteer Park amphitheater.
+An organizer estimated 1989's parade had 20,000 marchers, and was Seattle's second-biggest parade, after the Seafair Torchlight parade.
+The parade attracted around 50,000 people in 1998, including 124 organizations.
+By 2002, police and organizers estimated the event had grown to 100,000 people, and by 2005, there were 150,000 attendees.
+In 2006, it split into a Saturday Capitol Hill community parade and a Sunday public march.
+By 2016, the downtown Pride Parade had an estimated 400,000 attendees.